 Once you do, it’s not too difficult to know where you need to get.

-Now, a couple of quirks is if you want to adjust ISO and your shutter and aperture, there’s a little switch that you have to flip up and down so you can either adjust aperture and shutter speed or you have to flip a little switch first and then you can access ISO or your microphone input.
+Now, many quirks are if you want to adjust ISO and your shutter and aperture, there’s a little switch that you have to flip up and down so you can either adjust aperture and shutter speed or you have to flip a little switch first and then you can access ISO or your microphone input.
 So that’s a little quirky, but you do get used to it.

 Now, if you want to adjust microphone gain settings, you could do so, but all the dials are really clicking.